Andy Kim: Gun policy

 Kim supports universal background checks and an assault weapons ban as a way to reduce gun violence, and has an "F" grade from the NRA Political Victory Fund.
 He was named a Gun Sense Candidate by Moms Demand Action in 2024.

 Healthcare

-Kim supports universal healthcare, and has said that he is open to different options, such as single-payer or multi-payer systems.
+Kim supports universal health care, and has said that he is open to different options, such as single-payer or multi-payer systems.
 Kim neither supports nor opposes Medicare for All, a stance he has held since he was first elected to the House in 2018.

 LGBTQ rights

 In December 2022, Kim voted for the Respect for Marriage Act, which enshrined interracial and same-sex marriage protections into federal law.
 He co-sponsored the Equality Act, which would guarantee civil rights protections, amend existing civil rights law to explicitly include sexual orientation and gender identity as protected statuses, and prohibit discrimination on the basis of sex in public spaces.
 Kim has also attended pride parades across New Jersey.